 Just 5 minutes north of the winery is Niagara-On-The-Lake, named for…you guessed it, where the Niagara River meets Lake Ontario.
 It is actually one of the oldest towns in Canada and is a popular couples getaway destination because it is a really cute town.

 Due to time constraints, we did not get lunch in town, but did wander over to the Prince of Wales Hotel, where the high tea was booked solid for the day.
 We then wandered down to the lakefront, which has views of both Toronto and Fort Niagara across the river in the US.

 We then went to two more wineries: the Jackson Triggs Winery (with the free tasting courtesy of Inniskillin) and Pillitteri, a smaller winery we passed by on the way back to the border.

 It was now past 3pm and time to head back to catch our 6pm flights.
 We drove back to Niagara Falls and crossed the Rainbow Bridge back into the US.
 The border security guard gave us a solid interview, but we made it through just fine.
 We then drove to Charlie the Butcher to quickly try Buffalo’s famous beef on weck sandwich before heading to the airport.

 All in all, Niagara Falls and the Niagara Peninsula is an awesome and friendly travel destination.
 In my opinion, a day is plenty to see enough and a weekend would be enough to see everything.
-The summer is definitely a better time to visit Niagara Falls because more attractions (including the boat ride) are open, but the rest of the Peninsula was great in the off-season.
+The summer is definitely a better time to visit Niagara Falls because more attractions (including the Maiden of the Mist boat ride) are open, but the rest of the Peninsula was great in the off-season.